A blog exploring 14 reasons why everyone should try online tuition.

 Now everyone is fully settled into the new academic year, it seems the perfect time to discuss tutoring options.
 With technology being comfortably at home in everything we do, a rapidly increasing number of families are looking for online tutors.
 In this week's blog, I review the reasons why and explain some of the undeniable benefits of having a digital tutor.

-- The difference is minimal.
 How do I know this?
-I’ve tutored for 7 years, taught young people for a variety of exams all over the world and my success rate hasn’t been any less or dropped at all with my online tutees.
-In fact, in some years my online pupils’ success rates have been higher.
+I've been tutoring since 2011, taught young people for a variety of exams all over the world and my success rate hasn't been any less or dropped at all with my online tutees.
+In fact, in some years my online pupils' success rates have been higher.
 This has included tutoring pupils in extremely competitive regions, for example London and the Home Counties.